 Our “Perceptions of Perfection” campaign proved this to be true.

 The campaign featured an image of a woman who was Photoshopped by designers in 18 countries around the world.
-The graphics showed the intricate idealism of beauty standards, exposed the excessive use of Photoshop in media, and highlighted the problem of unrealistic beauty expectations.
+The graphics showed the intricate idealism of beauty standards, exposed the excessive use of Photoshop in the media, and highlighted the problem of unrealistic beauty expectations.

 Viewers who saw the campaign were taken through a series of emotions.
 From interest and amusement to shock and surprise to anger and sadness.
 The project took audiences on a compelling ride that connected them to the material and prompted them to share the story.